spacelift-io/user-documentation/docs/integrations/chatops/slack.md

 Using Manage Slack access page is another way to control access for the Slack integration.
 Using this method you can control who can access stacks which are in a specific [Space](../../concepts/spaces/README.md) and based that access on specific Slack channel.

 !!! warning
-    It's important to know that all access rules assigned won’t work until you [change management](../../concepts/user-management/README.md#migrating-from-login-policy) strategy from login policy to user management.
+    It's important to know that all access rules assigned won’t work until you [change user management strategy](../../concepts/user-management/README.md#migrating-from-login-policy) from login policy to user management.

 To manage slack access as account admin you should go to _Organization Settings_ _Integrations_ section and click on _Manage access_ button on _Slack_ card.